vzhn/bstreamer/readme.md

+## Motivation
+Imagine that you need to develop video streaming software that is capable to receive and send video from thousands ip cameras to thousands video clients.
+You do not have so many ip cameras so you need piece of software to replace it.

-Bstreamer is a tool for load testing video streaming applications
+**Bstreamer** is a tool for load testing video streaming applications.
+Supported transport: RTSP over TCP (interleaved mode)

+* **bserver** is RTSP server
+* **bclient** is RTSP client

-### bserver
+## bserver
-An application for client load testing
+Is capable to serve 10k connections with 40 gbps total bandwidth.
+It can stream h264 video files stored in matroska format and procedural-generated pictures.

-Usage:
+#### Usage:
 ```
 $ bserver -c server.yaml